BitcoinQnA/Bitcoiner.Guide/fork.md

 ### Necessary steps
 Let's ensure you have all the necessary tools installed on your computer.

 1. **A GitHub Account**: An account on GitHub is needed to fork the project and submit your changes.
-If you don't have one yet, create an account on [https://github.com](https://github.com).
+If you don't have one yet, create an account on [GitHub](https://github.com).

 2. **Git**: Git is a version control system that lets developers track and manage changes to their code.
 It's essential for working with GitHub.
 Git is pre-installed on lots of machines.
 To check, open your terminal and type `git -v`.
 If it's installed, then this will return the Git version.
 If not visit this [guide](https://github.com/git-guides/install-git).

 3. **Visual Studio Code**: This is a versatile text editor with built-in features that make working with Git easier.
-Download it from [https://code.visualstudio.com](https://code.visualstudio.com).
+Download it [here](https://code.visualstudio.com).

-4. **Ruby and Bundler**: Bitcoiner.Guide uses Jekyll, a static site generator built in Ruby.
+4. **Ruby and Bundler**: Bitcoiner.Guide uses Beautiful Jekyll, a static site generator built in Ruby.
 As such, you need Ruby to run the project locally.
 Bundler is a Ruby gem that manages other Ruby gems in a project.
 To install these:

    - **For macOS and Linux users**:
       - Ruby usually comes pre-installed.
 To check, open your terminal and type `ruby -v`.
 If it's installed, this will return the Ruby version.
-If not, you can install Ruby using a version manager like rbenv or RVM.
+      - If not, you can install Ruby using a version manager like rbenv or RVM.
+Here is a [detailed video](https://www.youtube.com/watch?v=wnZzWIKS0tY) on how to download rbenv and Ruby using Homebrew.
-      - Once Ruby is installed, install Bundler by typing gem `install bundler` in your terminal.
+      - Once Ruby is installed, install Bundler by typing `sudo gem install jekyll bundler` in your terminal.
+This command will install two Ruby "gems" - small packages of Ruby code - that provide the Jekyll and Bundler functionality.

    - **For Windows users**:
       - You can download Ruby from [RubyInstaller](https://rubyinstaller.org/).
 After installation, it will also allow you to install MSYS2, which you should do.
-      - Install Bundler by opening "Start Command Prompt with Ruby" from your start menu, then type `gem install bundler`.
+      - Install Bundler by opening "Start Command Prompt with Ruby" from your start menu, then type `sudo gem install jekyll bundler`.

 ### Additional information
 Opening a terminal depends on the operating system you're using.
 Here's how to do it on the three most common desktop operating systems: